What Is The World's Fastest Flying Bird

 • Powerful Pectoral Muscles: Massive chest muscles generate rapid wingbeats when needed and stabilize the body during the stoop.

-• Reinforced Skeletal Structure: Dense bones and strong joints absorb shock forces that would injure less solid birds.
+• Reinforced Skeletal Structure: Dense bones and strong joints absorb shock forces that would injure less dependable birds.

 • Specialized Respiratory System: Efficient air sacs ensure continuous oxygen flow even under extreme gravitational pressure.